 - The maximum value that an employee can hold in unexercised shared options is £250,000 in any three-year period.
 Anything above this amount won’t qualify for the favourable tax relief.

 - The types of shares over which options are granted must be ordinary shares that are fully paid up.
 They can’t be convertible or redeemable shares.
+They can be either newly issued shares or existing shares that are transferred from a shareholder of the company.

 - The total initial market value of all unexercised EMI options held by all employees is limited to £3 million.